radostinpetrov/SATbot1.2/README.md

 #### Welcome to the SAT chatbot repository.
 Please see a list of folders and their contents below:

-1. <i>Data:</i> contains the EmpatheticPersonas dataset as well as all the other datasets used in the model training pipeline
+1. <i>Data:</i> contains the EmpatheticPersonas dataset as well as the other datasets used in the model training pipeline

 2. <i>NLP models:</i> contains Jupyter notebooks for training and testing the emotion and empathy classifiers